Left-on-Read/leftonread/README.md

 <h2 align="center">Left on Read</h2>

-### Philosophy
+### Mission and Values

-**👩🏻‍💻Open Source Transparency**: We open sourced the entire application to keep users' security and privacy first.
+**👩🏻‍💻Open-Source Transparency**: We open-sourced the entire application to keep users' security and privacy first.

 **🚀Fast**: Now a standalone desktop application, Left on Read works without an Internet connection!

 **🤪Daily Fun**: Keepin' it fun.
-As an application, users can now easily use Left on Read daily.
+Without needing to re-upload, users can now more easily use Left on Read daily.

 <p align="right"><em>See more on <a href="https://leftonread.me/">leftonread.me</a></em></p>

 ## Contributing

-TODO - see READMEs in project subdirectories.
+We ❤️ contributors.
+Please be sure to read our [CODE OF CONDUCT](./CODE_OF_CONDUCT).

+At a high-level, this monorepo is split up into 4 project subdirectories:

+1. `app/` — the Left on Read Electron application itself that is not dependent on anything in `server/` or `web/`.
+(Remember: the app does not even connect to the Internet.)
+2. `web/` - the marketing site.
+3. `server/` - the server for the marketing site.
+4. `eslint-config/` - a shared eslint config to maintain consistency.

+Please see each project's README for more information.

 ## Sponsors